In order to prepare for the Comprehensive Exam, a student must first form the dissertation committee and produce a dissertation proposal.

 Once the entire committee has approved the proposal, the student must schedule the Comprehensive Exam with the Graduate Chair.
 The Comprehensive Exam is an oral discussion of the dissertation proposal with the entire dissertation committee.
 The purpose of the exam is to evaluate the rigor and significance of the proposed research and the student’s preparedness for undertaking the project.
 During the exam, the student may first make a brief oral statement about the proposed research.
 The committee members will then ask questions and make comments and suggestions on the proposal, and the student is expected to defend her project.

 Upon successful completion of the Comprehensive Examination, students earn ABD (All-But-Dissertation) status and proceed to dissertation research and writing.
-Graduate Division rules state that any student who fails the Comprehensive Examination twice will be dropped from the PhD program.
+The Office of Graduate Education rules state that any student who fails the Comprehensive Examination twice will be dropped from the PhD program.